 What Is IIoT?

-You might have heard of the Internet of Things, but you might not yet be familiar with the Industrial Internet of Things.
-It’s to do with how devices used in industrial processes communicate with one another and collect data.
+You might have heard of the Internet of Things, but you might not yet be familiar with the Industrial Internet of Things (IIoT).
+It’s all about how devices used in industrial processes communicate with one another and collect data.
 It’s an emerging idea in the industrial world, and it’s set to change things even more in the years ahead.

 What is the Industrial Internet of Things (IIoT)?

-At the most simple and fundamental level, the Industrial Internet of Things refers to lots of industrial devices, such as machines, sensors, gadgets, networks, and motors, that are connected to each other.
+At its core, the Industrial Internet of Things refers to a wide range of industrial devices, such as machines, sensors, gadgets, networks, and motors, that are connected to each other.
 The devices contain sensors that are connected to networks that then gather data.
 They also communicate with one another as data is shared and transferred.

-Because of the advances in technology seen in recent times, the sensors used for these devices can be made smaller than ever.
+Thanks to recent tech advancements, the sensors used for these devices can be made smaller than ever.
 This means that now even very small industrial devices of various kinds can be connected, allowing for ever greater levels of monitoring, tracking, and data collection as they communicate with other devices.

-The point of all of this is that businesses can take that data and analyze it to better understand how their functions are operating and how their business processes are performing.
-The more data you have, the more complete picture you get of those industrial processes and performance levels.
+The real strength of IIoT comes from how businesses can take that data and analyze it to better understand how their functions are operating and how their business processes are performing.
+The more data you have, the clearer your understanding of performance industrial processes and performance levels.
 And that’s one of the key reasons why the Industrial Internet of Things is so valuable.

 What Can It Do for Businesses?